craftcms/docs/docs/5.x/extend/plugin-store.md

 ## Registering your Plugin

-To register your plugin, first make sure it’s published to a public GitHub repository.
-Then create a Craft Console account at [console.craftcms.com](https://console.craftcms.com), and connect it to your GitHub account.
+To register a plugin, it must be pushed to a public GitHub repository.
+Create a Craft Console account at [console.craftcms.com](https://console.craftcms.com) and connect it to your GitHub account.
+Then, [set up an organization](kb:craft-console-organizations) to represent you (or your business) in the Plugin Store; organizations also determine [how you get paid](#payouts).

 ::: warning
-If your plugins are published to a GitHub organization account, make sure that the organization is checked when authenticating your GitHub account.
+If your repository is owned by a GitHub organization, make sure that organization is checked when authenticating your GitHub account.
+If you don’t see the repository, try disconnecting the account and removing the authorization from GitHub, then reconnecting.
 :::

-From your Craft Console account, you’ll need to first go to “Account Settings”, make sure “Enable plugin developer features” is checked under your username, and choose “Save”.

-Once plugin developer features are enabled, add your plugin by going to Plugins → “Add a plugin”, and choose the “Select” button next to your plugin’s repository.
-You will then be able to edit its description, screenshots, and other details.
+In your Console organization, navigate to **Plugin Store** &rarr; **Plugins** &rarr; **Add a plugin**, then search for and select a repository.
+Some details will be pre-populated for you (based on information [provided in the root `composer.json` file](plugin-guide.md#composerjson)), but you can make any desired changes to its description, screenshots, and other details, before submitting.

 ### Choose a Price